vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

 ![Menu with new link]({{ site.url }}/assets/images/adding-a-new-page-pt2/menu-link.png)

+### Creating Page Handlers

-Now to make our application handles our link.
+Now to make the supporting code to handle the page change.
 Edit the root function in App.fs so that

 ```fsharp
 let root model dispatch =